Mega Man 8: Development and release

 The musical score for Mega Man 8 was composed by Shusaku Uchiyama.
 It was the first project at Capcom that Uchiyama led himself.
 The Japanese version of the game features the J-pop vocal opening theme "Electrical Communication" and the ending theme "Brand New Way" by the group Ganasia.

 The two versions of the game are not identical.
 The Saturn version has two added bosses from previous Mega Man games and a bonus mode with official and fan artwork, voice and music tests, and a secret animation test for the cutscenes.
 Music tracks slightly differ in arrangement between the versions, with two remixes being added for the extra bosses and the music for Tengu Man's stage being completely different.

 Mega Man 8 was released in Japan on the PlayStation on December 17, 1996, and the Sega Saturn on January 17, 1997.
-It was published in North America on both the PlayStation and Saturn on March 1997.
+It was published in North America on both the PlayStation and Saturn in March 1997.
 The PlayStation version was initially not going to be released in North America, as it was a 2D game at a time when Sony was pushing for games with 3D graphics.
 Upon learning the game would be released on a PlayStation competitor, Sony changed its mind, approving the game's release in North American on the condition it have content the Saturn version lacked.
 This resulted in the first editions, branded as the Anniversary Collector's Edition, being enclosed with a 12-page full-color anthology booklet commemorating Mega Mans tenth anniversary.
 In Europe, the game was to be published by Laguna Video Games, a German game publisher who released a majority of Capcom's SNES games in Europe, before Laguna's owner, Philips Multimedia BV, was acquired by Infogrames in July 1997.
 The game was released in October 1997 exclusively for the PlayStation.

 In Japan, numerous pieces of tie-in merchandise were released alongside the game, including action figures, gashapon toys, stationery, vinyl records, and furniture.
 A 43-track disc containing the instrumental music was released by Team Entertainment later in 2007.